jaycode/udacity-predict-customer-churn-with-clean-code/README.md

 # Predict Customer Churn

-- Project **Predict Customer Churn** of ML DevOps Engineer Nanodegree Udacity
+Project **Predict Customer Churn** of ML DevOps Engineer Nanodegree Udacity

 ## Project Description

-This is my submission for the Predict Customer Churn project by Udacity
+In this project, we identify credit card customers that are most likely to churn.
+The completed project includes a Python package for a machine learning project that follows coding (PEP8) and engineering best practices for implementing software (modular, documented, and tested).
+The package will also have the flexibility of being run interactively or from the command-line interface (CLI).

 ## Files and data description

+- `data/`
+  - `bank_data.csv`: The dataset for this project.
+- `images/`
+  - `eda/`
+    - `age_hist.png`: Ages histogram
+    - `churn_hist.png`: Churns histogram
+    - `corrplot.png`: Correlation plot between all numerical variables
+    - `marital_bar.png`: Marital status distribution bar plot
+    - `ttc_dens.png`: Total transaction distribution plot
+  - `results/`
+    - `classification_results.png`: Results of the classification process
+    - `feature_importances.png`: Feature importances report
+    - `roc_curve.png`: ROC curve report
+    - `summary.png`: Summary plot that shows feature impacts

+- `models/`:
+  - `logistic_model.pkl`: The file that contains the logistic model
+  - `rfc_model.pkl`: The file that contains the random forest classifier model
+- `test_images/**` and `test_models/*`: same as `images/**` and `models/*` but for the tests
+- `churn_library.py`: The refactored script
-- `churn_notebook.pynb`: The notebook that contains unrefactored code.
+- `churn_notebook-original.pynb`: The original notebook that contains unrefactored code.
-- `churn_library.py`: The refactored script.
+- `churn_notebook.pynb`: The notebook that contains unrefactored code
 - `churn_script_logging_and_testing.py`: Unit testing file.
 Uses `pytest`
+- `Guide.ipynb`: The notebook that contains a guidance for this project.
+- `README.md`: This documentation file.
+- `requirements_py3.6.txt`: Python requirements file for Python 3.6.3.
+- `requirements_py3.8.txt`: Python requirements file for Python 3.8.
+- `successful_pytest_run.png`: A screenshot showing a successful pytest run.

 ## Running Files